 Scheduling Your Global Entry Interview

-Customs and Border Protection have made a concerted effort to address a backlog of interviews.
-In doing so they now offer a new way to finish up your Global Entry registration: Enrollment on Arrival.
+But Customs and Border Protection also offers a relatively new, faster way way to finish up your Global Entry registration: Enrollment on Arrival.

-If you’ve been conditionally approved, you can do the interview and finalize your enrollment after exiting the plane and before clearing customs at 50+ airports nationwide and over a dozen international locations with customs pre-clearance.
+If you’ve been conditionally approved, you can do the interview and finalize your enrollment after exiting the plane and before clearing customs at 60-plus airports nationwide and over a dozen international locations with customs pre-clearance.
 To complete your application with “Global Entry On Arrival” you must be entering the U.S. after disembarking from an international flight.

 After the brief interview, the officer snapped a quick photo and took my fingerprint scans.
 That was really all it entailed.
 In just a few minutes he told me I had been approved and would receive an email notification.
 Sure enough, I had an email within minutes letting me know my account status had been updated.